 The Roomba 960 and the Roomba 890 are two of the models being sold by iRobot on its website right now.
 How is one different from the other?

 Bottom Line up Front: Personally, I would rather go with the slightly more advanced Roomba 960 as it has better (smarter) room navigation.
-It’s available here right now.
+It’s available here for a record 24% off right now.

 Contents (Jump to)

 - 1 Similarities between the Roomba 890 and Roomba 960

 - 2 Differences between Roomba 960 and Roomba 890

 - 3 Side by side comparison: Roomba 960 and Roomba 890

 - 4 Final recommendations: Roomba 960 vs. Roomba 890